Magical properties of 2540 Km baseline Superbeam Experiment: Introduction

 A radical proposal was made sometime ago to disentangle $\dcp$ from the matter term in $\pmue$.
 The expression for $\pmue$ contains three terms and only one of them is dependent on $\dcp$.
 If this term can be made to vanish, by an appropriate choice of neutrino energy and baseline, then it is possible to determine neutrino hierarchy without any information on $\dcp$.
 Calculation of the baseline, called {\it magic baseline}, gives an answer $L \simeq 7500$ km \cite{magic} and it is independent of energy \cite{smirnov}.
 Having sufficient neutrino fluxes at such a large distance from the source will be very difficult with the current accelerator technology.

 In this letter, we make an alternative proposal of a much shorter {\bf magical} baseline.
 In the original magic baseline proposal, the condition that the $\dcp$ dependent term vanish, holds both for NH and IH.
 This condition is quite restrictive and leads to such a large baseline.
 We propose an alternative condition which demands that the $\delta_{CP}$ terms should vanish only for IH.
 This leads to a relation between the neutrino energy $E$ and the baseline $L$.
 In addition, we also demand that $\pmue$ should be large for NH.
 This leads to a different condition on $E$ and $L$.
 Solving these two equations gives us the solutions $L=2540$ km and $E=3.3$ GeV.
 At this energy, for this baseline, $\pmue$ is very small for IH and near the maximum for NH, for any value of $\delta_{CP}$.
-Thus a neutrino beam with its flux maximum at this energy can make a clean measurement of neutrino mass hiearchy, independent of $\delta_{CP}$.
+Thus a neutrino beam, whose unoscillated event rate is maximum at this energy, can make a clean measurement of neutrino mass hierarchy, independently of $\delta_{CP}$.